Nonye2K3/chia/Farming-on-many-machines.md

-_Updated for mainnet release to support TLS_
+Another title for this:

+# How to harvest on other machines that are not your main machine

 This guide allows you to run a harvester on each machine, without having to run a full node, wallet, and farmer on each one.
 This keeps your system simpler, uses less bandwidth, space, CPU, and also keeps your keys safer.
 It also makes your overall farm quicker and more efficient when replying to challenges.